broadinstitute/gatk-sv/website/docs/modules/generate_batch_metrics.md

 Analyzes variants for RD, BAF, PE, and SR evidence and creates a table of metrics containing raw and statistical metrics.
 These results are used to assess variant quality in `FilterBatch` and for SR-based breakpoint refinement.

-Modified tests are applied to common variants (carrier frequency at least 50%), and results emitted in a separate table.
+Modified tests are applied to common variants (carrier frequency at least 50%) and results are emitted in a separate table.

 The following diagram illustrates the recommended invocation order: